parallaxsecond/rust-psa-crypto/README.md

 The PSA Crypto wrapper is currently work-in-progress.
 This repository is currently mainly a space for prototyping and design discussion.

+If you build the wrapper from source you need to run `git submodule update --init` after cloning the repository.

 ## License

 The software is provided under Apache-2.0.
 Contributions to this project are accepted under the same license.